sammy-boii/Progress/TypeScript/notes.md

  They are used to define the accesibility of properties and methods of a class.

 1. Public - Accessed from anywhere
-2. Private - Accessed only from within the class
+2. Private - Accessed only from within the class (not even its instances)
 3. Protected - Accessed within the class and derived / sub classes

 In the above example Employee is a subclass of Person class.